 Below is a list of possibilities:

-This is the most used one.
+This is the approach most often used.

-The Philips Applications Note AN97055 explaines it.
+The Philips Applications Note AN97055 explains it.

 Level shifter modules: